-The quality of your website's content, links to your site and the frequency of new content (eg blogs and articles) can influence your ranking.
-More recently factors such as mobile-friendliness, speed, security and even the quality of your web design play an increasingly important part in SEO.
+The quality of your website’s content, links to your site and the frequency of new content (eg blogs and articles) can influence your ranking.
+More recently factors such as mobile-friendliness, speed, security and even the quality of your Website Design play an increasingly important part in SEO.

 SEO is a tricky business.
 Even the most experienced in SEO may be doing all the things that favour a healthy search engine ranking yet find that the steady flow of web traffic suffers occasional blips.
 This is normal when it comes to SEO but there are ways around it.
 Here are 5 ways your SEO campaign may be affected and what to do about it.

 1. You notice a sudden drop in traffic

 Small fluctuations in traffic are nothing to worry about.
 Search engines periodically refresh their index, which shake up rankings.
 The presence of new competitors can also pry away traffic from your website.

 On the other hand, if you find that your traffic has dropped moderately or severely, this could point to greater problems.
 You may have suffered a Google penalty.
 This could be due an algorithm update (which even expert SEO guys can be helpless against) or SEO malpractice such as keyword stuffing.
 Google may also be considering your inbound links as spam.

 If rankings do drop, do not panic, simply look out for any of these factors.

 If your website has only been live for a matter of weeks, do not expect it to appear in search rankings.
 Google will ‘crawl’ on your website to index your content.
 Your website will then appear in search rankings when somebody searches for a phrase related to the indexed content.
 This entire process can take up to a month, depending on the quality of website’s SEO.